-2.4 Inclusion of estimation of emissions from peat oxidation
+2.3 Inclusion of estimation of emissions from peat oxidation

 Peat mineralization is farm-specifically included in ANCA, however peat oxidation is not.
 From the annual report of 2023 and onwards, FrieslandCampina wants to report on its emissions coming from peat oxidation of its member farms.
 At the moment it is not possible yet to reliably calculate farm-specific emissions from peat oxidation.
-However, developments are ongoing (e.g., the Somers model (NOB, 2022)) and FrieslandCampina wishes to use farm-specific reporting in the future.
-For the annual report of 2023 an absolute estimation of emissions from peat oxidation will be given.
-The methodology used will be explained in Chapter 3.5.
+However, developments are ongoing (e.g., the Somers model (NOB, 2024)) and FrieslandCampina wishes to use farm-specific reporting in the future.
+For the time being an absolute estimation of emissions from peat oxidation will be given.
+The methodology for this estimation is explained in Chapter 3.5.